Reference / Case Study

 Alarm handling

-CO2 alarm policy is not buried in the firmware.
-The device publishes measurements upstream, then Combotto Monitor evaluates indoor-climate thresholds from application.conf.
+The CO2 alarm policy is not buried in the device firmware.
+The STM32 publishes measurements upstream, and the monitoring layer evaluates indoor-climate thresholds from application.conf.

 That gives the team room to:

-• tune indoor-air-quality thresholds for the room or deployment
+• tune indoor-air-quality thresholds for each room or deployment

-• add or adjust alarm messaging without changing the sensor driver
+• adjust alarm messages without changing the sensor driver

 • inspect whether the problem is a real room-health event or a telemetry-quality issue

-• use the same signal as a clean input for audit findings and hardening work
+• reuse the same signal as input for audit findings, hardening work, and operational review

 Practical takeaways